-F(B) > F(0.05) (1: 66) where 23.717 > 3.99 then Ho2 is rejected, meaning there is influence of high numerical ability and low numerical ability to student learning outcomes on thermochemical material.
-Data on student learning outcomes on thermochemical materials concluded that students who have high numerical ability to provide higher average learning outcomes compared with students who have low numerical ability.
+F(B) > F(0.05) (1: 66) where 23.717 > 3.99 then Ho2 is rejected, meaning there is influence of high numerical ability and low numerical ability to student learning outcomes on thermochemical materials concluded that students who have high numerical ability from provide higher average learning outcomes compared with students who have low numbers ability.
 The average of student learning outcomes with high numerical ability is 78.62 while the average of student learning outcomes with low numerical ability is 78.20.
 Abed's (2016) study states that numerical ability tests for students in education can be used to categorize students in the dimensions tested.
-Research conducted by Olatoye and Aderogba (2011), states that numerical ability of 35.6%.
+Research conducted by Olatoye and Aderogba (2011), states that numerical ability affects student a 15 evement in general ability test this is indicated by the percentage value of numerical ability of 35.6%.
 In line with this, research conducted by Cahyono et al. (2016) which states that there is a significant relationship between numerical ability with learning achievement on hydrolysis material, from the test t-two parties obtained the value of significance 0.014 and Pearson correlation coefficient 0.304.
 While Badru's (2016) study found a high numerical ability to have a higher adjusted average value than those with low numerical ability.
 It is also said that students with high numerical ability perform better than students with low numerical skills.